catinahat85/BITC-University/tracks/ai_engineering.md

 **Est. Cost:** $315
 **Time to Complete:** ~9 Months

+* **Target Degree:** **B.A. in Liberal Arts**
+* **Why:** This track is heavy on Math (Calculus/Stats) and deep technical Engineering.
+The General Liberal Arts degree provides the widest "bucket" to accept these hard-science credits without forcing unrelated business courses.

 ## Specialty Core (30 Credits)
 *Strategy: Heavy math focus + IBM's engineering certificate.*